 Canker sores, also called mouth ulcers or aphthous ulcers, are one of the most common oral health conditions.
-The New York Times reports that teenagers and young adults are more likely to develop mouth ulcers, but it can happen to people of any age.
+The New York Times reports that teenagers and young adults are more likely to develop mouth ulcers, but they can occur in people of any age.
 Here's everything you need to know about the symptoms, causes and treatments of these common sores.

 Symptoms of Canker Sores

 A canker sore is a round mouth ulcer.
-Usually these ulcers are white or yellow, and their borders are red.
+These ulcers are usually white or yellow with red borders.
 While the sores are shallow, they can be painful, especially when eating or talking.

 These sores can form in many places inside the mouth.
 You may notice them on the insides of your cheeks or lips, on your gums, on the roof of your mouth or even on your tongue.

-Sometimes, symptoms can begin before the canker sore appears.
-Some people notice a tingling or burning sensation first, and then a few days later, a canker sore develops.
+Symptoms sometimes begin before the canker sore appears.
+Some people first notice a tingling or burning sensation, followed by a canker sore a few days later.

 Canker sores can easily be confused with cold sores, though these two oral health conditions are very different.
-Cold sores are caused by the herpes simplex virus, and they typically appear on the surface of the lips.
-They can sometimes form around the nose or under the chin, as well.
+Cold sores are caused by the herpes simplex virus and typically appear on the surface of the lips, although they can also occur around the nose or under the chin.
 Canker sores, on the other hand, form on the tissues inside the mouth.

 Types of Canker Sores